UPDATE 1-Israel telecom firm Bezeq's chairman suspected of fraud - regulator

 (Recasts with regulator comment, court hearing)

-TEL AVIV, June 21 Israel's markets regulator said on Wednesday that it suspected the chairman of Bezeq Israel Telecom of fraud after it opened an investigation into the country's largest telecom group.
+TEL AVIV, June 21 (Reuters) - Israel's markets regulator said on Wednesday that it suspected the chairman of Bezeq Israel Telecom of fraud after it opened an investigation into the country's largest telecom group.

 The Israel Securities Authority (ISA) raided the company's offices on Tuesday as part of an investigation into Chairman Shaul Elovitch and other executives over alleged improprieties surrounding a billion-shekel deal.